LinkedInLearning/fundamentals-of-data-transformation-4554074/README.md

 ## 📚 Course Structure

-This course is built around the asset I find _most_ helpful for learning— hands on experience.
-That means rather than walking through a structured guide of basic data transformations, we'll start from a question or a hypothesis, e.g. _"Which National Parks have the most campgrounds?"_ or _"Which number is most often drawn in the first pick of a Powerball lottery?"_ and walk through practical ways of answering those questions.
+This course is built around the asset I find _most_ helpful for learning— hands-on experience.
+That means rather than walking through a structured guide of basic data transformations, we'll start with a question or a hypothesis, e.g. _"Which National Parks have the most campgrounds?"_ or _"Which number is most often drawn in the first pick of a Powerball lottery?"_ and walk through practical ways of answering those questions.

 It's our belief this lends itself to the most "natural" forms of data transformation and the most effective forms of learning.
-This is largely dependent on the _sources_ and _destinations_ your working with, in the case of a data engineer, or the _questions_ you're asking, in the case of a data analyst.
+This is largely dependent on the _sources_ and _destinations_ you're working with, in the case of a data engineer, or the _questions_ you're asking, in the case of a data analyst.

 You might note that a small tidbit is left out or there's a concept you feel should be covered more thoroughly.
 That's okay!
 We're not trying to cover _everything_ in this course, but rather provide a solid foundation for you to build upon.
-The truth is, even professionals use Google, documentation, and Stack Overflow to solve problems.
-So if you come across something that seems like an impass, check out the corresponding documentation, reach out on GitHub for help, _or_ try to figure it out on your own!
+The truth is _even_ professionals use Google, documentation, and Stack Overflow to solve problems.
+So if you come across something that seems like an impasse, check out the corresponding documentation, reach out on GitHub for help, _or_ try to figure it out on your own!
 That's how we learn.

 ## 📇 Repo